 The diocese is divided into two pastoral administrative areas, called Archdeaconries, and these contain groups of parishes called Deaneries.
 The Archdeaconry of Bodmin and the Archdeaconry of Cornwall each contain 12 Deaneries in total, five in Bodmin and seven in Cornwall.

-The 15th Bishop of Truro, whose vision (See Our Vision below) guides the mission and ministry of Anglicans across the county, is the Right Reverend Tim Thornton, who was welcomed to Cornwall in March 2009.
+The 15th Bishop of Truro, whose vision guides the mission and ministry of Anglicans across the diocese, is the Right Reverend Tim Thornton, who was welcomed to Cornwall in March 2009.

 The diocese is one of 42 in the Church of England and although we are a ‘young’ diocese, formed on 15 December 1876 from the Archdeaconry of Cornwall in the Diocese of Exeter, the Christian faith has been alive here since at least the 4th century AD – more than 100 years before there was an Archbishop of Canterbury.
 And Cornwall had its own Bishop at St Germans until the latter part of the 10th century.